kwabenabamfo/clustering-classification-dimred/README.md

 # clustering-classification-dimreduction
-A notebook where I showcase some clustering work, classification work, and dimensionality reduction work
+A notebook where I showcase my expertise with clustering, classification, and dimensionality reduction